Frequently Asked Questions

 Q. Do citizens get a vote on this issue?

 Under Section 15.2-411 of The Code of Virginia, any city with a population less than 50,000 may initiate reversion merely with a vote of that city’s governing body.
 City Council, with its vote on December 10, 2019, initiated the process of reversion.
 The surrounding locality, in this case, Henry County, gets no say in the decision to revert, either through its governing body (the Board of Supervisors) or through a vote of its citizens.
 So, in other words, no – you do not get to vote on this decision.
+Henry County worked diligently to convince the Virginia General Assembly to change the law so that residents could have a say in Martinsville's decision to revert.
+The effort was unsuccessful in swaying the General Assembly.

 Q. If the City is allowed to revert, that means County residents will not have any part in the decision nor in the impact that will be imposed on County residents, correct?